patrickschiller/scan-nutri-score/README.md

 A simple Flutter application to scan product barcodes and display their Nutri-Score.

 ## Reason
-Just to learn from Flutter from a usable point of view
+Just to learn Flutter from a usable point of view

 ## Features
 - Barcode scanning with the device’s camera